May 17 – A Celebration Guide

 Below we've listed the most important party traditions on Norway’s National Day.

 Ice cream bonanza

 On May 17, children all over the country can eat as much as they want.
 Ice cream is probably the most important dish on the May 17 menu, and any self-respecting news reporter who interviews children will pose the same important question: “How many ice creams have you eaten today?”.
 The answer is the same every time: At least four.
 All this makes May 17 one of the most important days of the year for the Norwegian ice cream industry.
-According to Norwegian news agency NTB, Norwegian ice cream manufacturers sold 30 million ice creams in connection with the national day celebrations of 2016.
+According to Norwegian news agency NTB, Norwegian ice cream manufacturers sells around 30 million ice creams in connection with the national day celebrations.

 Although May 17 is a festive occasion, the humble sausage plays in important part on the tables of homes up and down the country.
 Many people opt for a fancy May 17 breakfast, but when you go out on the streets to see the children’s parades, sausages are the order of the day.
 According to meat products producer Nortura, 20 million sausages are consumed on 17 May, which equates to four sausages for every Norwegian man, woman, and child.